 Expand Your Professional Training With The Emily Program

-As leaders in the field of eating disorders, The Emily Program faculty shares in developing the most up to date and effective treatment in eating disorders through multiple research projects with the University of Minnesota.
+As leaders in the field of eating disorders, The Emily Program faculty shares in developing the most up-to-date and effective eating disorder treatment through multiple research projects with the University of Minnesota.
 Our staff also participates in programs of the Academy of Eating Disorders, the International Association of Eating Disorder Professionals, and the Residential Eating Disorder Consortium to provide the most effective and comprehensive treatment, care, and training.
 Talk to one of our professionals today at 1-888-EMILY-77 (1-888-364-5977) to learn more about our advanced training opportunities.

 Consider Internships, Fellowships, Practicums, Dietetic Training, and Volunteer Positions Here

 The Emily Program provides progressive care that inspires courage and changes.
 Founded in 1993 by psychologist Dirk Miller, we have become the leader in personalized treatment for all individuals struggling with eating disorders.